 Josh is a partner in the Firm’s Litigation Department and is a member of the Government Relations and Political Law groups.
 His practice focuses on state government litigation, appellate practice, the Right-to-Know Law, and grand jury investigations.
-His experience includes appellate matters before the Third Circuit Court of Appeals, the Pennsylvania Supreme Court, the Superior Court, and the Commonwealth Court, as well as several matters in the Commonwealth Court’s original jurisdiction.
+Josh’s experience includes appellate matters before the Third Circuit Court of Appeals, the Pennsylvania Supreme Court, the Superior Court, and the Commonwealth Court, as well as several matters in the Commonwealth Court’s original jurisdiction.
 Josh also has a matter pending in the United States Supreme Court’s original jurisdiction.
 Josh advises clients on interactions with state government, including advice regarding enacted or pending legislation/regulations, potential challenges to state government laws and administrative decisions, and responding to state government inquiries.

-Outside of the firm, Josh is a youth baseball coach and the elected secretary of the board of the local little league.
+Outside of the firm, Josh is a youth baseball coach and a board member of his local youth baseball league.
 He volunteers annually as a judge for the Marshall-Brennan Constitutional Literacy Project, which includes an appellate advocacy competition for high school students, and as a judge at Drexel University Thomas E. Kline School of Law for first-year oral arguments in Legal Methods.

 Thomas R. Kline School of Law at Drexel University (J.D., summa cum laude, 2009)